 This year, we’re taking a slightly different approach to our annual loyalty trends blog.
 In keeping with a broader and more encompassing set of goals for the consumer marketer, we’ll be focused on the top ten digital transformation trends that in 2016.

 For those of you that have followed this series over the past several years, fear not; the ultimate outcome of making the digital transformation is to develop more loyal, profitable, and responsive customer relationships.
-We will expand our reach to cover topics such as fast data, marketing creativity, organizational effectiveness, seamless mobile engagement, customer experience strategies, and predictive analytics—all focused through a lens of helping marketers navigate towards a powerful digital destination.
+We will expand our reach to cover topics such as marketing creativity, organizational effectiveness, seamless mobile engagement, customer experience strategies, and predictive analytics—all focused through a lens of helping marketers navigate towards a powerful digital destination.

 For the next ten weeks, please check back on the TIBCO Blog and our social networks (LinkedIn, Twitter, and Facebook) for our journey through this year’s digital transformation trends.
 Until then, here is a preview of what’s to come.

 1. Customer Experience to Dominate Digital Transformation Discussion

 Over the past five years, different topics—loyalty, mobile, social, geo-location, big data—have headed analysts’ and other pundits’ dominant issue for consumer marketers.
 Our top trend for 2016 recognizes that delivering a holistic and satisfying experience seamlessly across all channels is the pinnacle of consumer marketing.

 2. Digital Transformation Must Include Consumers’ Ability to Control Their Experience Easily and Knowingly

 Several years ago, when we investigated the drivers of customer loyalty, “control” was just emerging as a recognizable driver of success.
 Increasingly, we hear consumers wishing to shape their own experiences.
 Relevance is a topic that will come up frequently.
 In many cases the missing (but obvious) element is the means of allowing customers to shape their own experiences.